SQL Server Maintenance Solution

 N Skip the backup if a backup cannot be performed.
 This is the default.

 DatabaseBackup checks differential_base_lsn in sys.master_files to determine whether a differential backup can be performed.
-If a differential backup is not possible, the database is skipped by default.
+If a differential backup is not possible, then the database is skipped by default.
 Alternatively, you can set ChangeBackupType to Y to have a full backup performed instead.

 DatabaseBackup checks last_log_backup_lsn in sys.database_recovery_status to determine whether a transaction log backup in full or bulk-logged recovery model can be performed.
-If a transaction log backup is not possible, the database is skipped by default.
+If a transaction log backup is not possible, then the database is skipped by default.
 Alternatively, you can set ChangeBackupType to Y to have a differential or full backup performed instead.

 BackupSoftware